SarpongAbasimi/TheMakersPort/tddAnyThing/README.md

 - Write the user stories which gives me an idea of what to test.
 - Create a diagram of the classes, properties and functions needed for the first feature and unit test.
 - Follow the red, green, refactor cycle:
-- Red phase
+- Red phase.

 ```
 Write a failing feature test.
 Write a failing unit test, matching the feature test.
 ```
-- Green phase
+- Green phase.

 ```
-Write the least amount of code to make the unit test pass
+Write the least amount of code to make the unit test pass.
 Run the tests and check if unit test passes.
-If not, repeat green phase
+If not, repeat green phase.

 ```

-- Refactor phase
+- Refactor phase.

 ```
-Refactor code without adding new features
+Refactor code without adding new features.
-Run tests again to check that the refactoring did not break the tests
+Run tests again to check that the refactoring did not break the tests.
-No code should be written unless if it is to make a failing unit test pass
+No code should be written unless if it is to make a failing unit test pass.
-Unit tests should be specific and precise
+Unit tests should be specific and precise.
 ```

 <h4 align='center'>
-What Tools Do I Use For Testing ?
+What Tools Do I Use For Testing ?.
 <h4>

-> Throught out Makers I have learnt to use a number of differnt testing frameworks.
+> Through out Makers, I have learnt to use a number of differnt testing frameworks.
 These are the some of the ones I normally use for my daily work.

 | Language        |  Testing Frame work      |Evidence |
 |:---:            | :-----:                  | :-----: |